diogoaurelio/schedoscopeWiki/Pig-Transformations.md

 * `latin`: the Pig Latin script computing the view.
 It supports ${parameter} style placeholders, which are replaced at query execution time by the values passed using the .configureWith() clause (see below).

 * `dirsToDelete`: a list of HDFS paths that should be deleted before the Pig transformation is executed.
 When using `HCatStorer`, this list should be empty (which is the default) since the target partition folder must exist.
-When using `PigStorer`, the path `fullPath` should be deleted, as the target partition folder must not exist.
+When using `PigStorer`, the path `fullPath` should be deleted because the target partition folder must not exist.

 # Helpers